lucidly-finance/documentation/src/introduction.md

 We've come up with a novel mechanism of cross/isolated Vaults which allow depositors to hedge risks with multiple assets and allows integration of risk management strategies on top of the protocol without much gas overhead.
 Lucidly relies on a protocol managed stability pool as the primary mechanism to liquidate risky Vaults.

+### uLCD

 Lucidly Finance is an overcollateralised stablecoin lending protocol designed to offer efficient borrow rates and a robust dynamic interest rate to maintain peg.
-The first product is uLCD which soft-pegged to USD.
+The first product is uLCD which is soft-pegged to USD.

 The protocol uses governance to vote on gauges to use the collateral to earn yield on other defi money markets like yearn vaults, morpho aave, gearbox etc.